cloudblue/connect-eaas-core/docs/tutorials/anvilapp/test.md

 ## Run your extension

-Once the image is build, to run your container execute:
+Once your docker image is composed, execute the following command to run your container:

 ``` bash
 $ docker compose up tshirt_dev
 ```

-Now go to the Connect UI and check that your extension is connected to the `DEV` environment using the :material-refresh: button located in the `Environment` widget.
+Next, go to the Connect UI and check whether your extension is connected to the `DEV` environment by using the :material-refresh: button located in the `Environment` widget.

-In the `Environment Variables` widget set the right value for each variable with the value your recorded during this tutorial, then click the `Apply changes` button.
+Note that the provided `Environment Variables` widget should have assigned values for each of the configured variables demonstrated in this tutorial.
+Confirm your assigned variables by clicking the **Apply Changes** button.

-## Create a purchase request from your Anvil Client Application
+## Create an order from your Anvil Client Application

-Go to the Anvil application editor and click the `Run` button placed in the header bar.
+Go to the Anvil application editor and click the `Run` button via in the header bar.

-Once your application is loaded, choose a size for the t-shirt from `size` the dropdown menu, enter an integer value for the `quantity` then press the `Buy Now` button.
+Once your application is loaded, choose a size for a t-shirt by using the `size` dropdown menu.
+Provide an integer value for `quantity` and then press the `Buy Now` button.

+As a result, a new purchase request should be generated on the CloudBlue Connect platform.

 !!! success "Congratulations"
-    :partying_face: your first `Anvil Application` works like a charm :beers:
+    :partying_face: Your configured `Anvil Application` works like a charm :beers: